-Our innovative school model leverages research-based design elements that uniquely address the needs of diverse student populations in under-resourced communities.
+Our innovative learning model leverages research-based design elements that uniquely address the needs of diverse student populations in under-resourced communities.
 Equity Lab integrates the following five design elements: (1) Project-based Learning; (2) Community-based Learning; (3) Inclusive Learning; (4) Social Emotional Learning; and (5) Creative Learning.

 Design Element #1: Project-based Learning

-Project-based learning involves a year-round study where students work in teams to research real issues that are affecting the Lynn community and develop viable solutions.
+Project-based learning involves a year-round study where students work in teams to research real issues that are affecting their community and develop viable solutions.
 This process involves researching and analyzing the problem, designing and testing possible solutions, choosing the best design based upon the best outcome, and sharing their results with civic authorities and professional experts in the fields related to their projects.
 In the process students discover how the academic disciplines interact and their real-world applications.

 Project-based learning practices include: